conveyal/scenario-editor/docs/analysis/regional.md

   <figcaption>Viewing a regional analysis</figcaption>
 </figure>

 The map shows the number of opportunities reachable from each location within the travel time cutoff specified when creating the regional analysis.

-Using the download button, you can save regional analysis results in a raster format (GEOTIFF).
-These saved files can be opened in GIS to conduct additional analyses or create custom maps.
+Using the download button, you can save regional analysis results in a [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) raster format.
+These files can then be opened in a GIS to conduct additional analyses or create custom maps.
 Downloading results also allows you to see the raw [grid cells](methodology.html#spatial-resolution) used for analysis, rather than the smoother interpolated results shown in your browser.

 ## Comparing regional analyses